alinmercasi/simple-javascript-todo-app-with-theme-switcher-/README.md

 ## Known bugs

-- That ugly border on the theme toggle button (it has something to do with overflow hidden on the button itself, but I can't figure out why yet)
-- On responsive mode, the theme toggle button register the click/tap even if it happens like 50% percent of his height under it.
+- On responsive mode (touch devices only), the theme toggle button register the click/tap even if it happens like 50% percent of his height under it.
 Futhermore, sometimes does not register it if you click on its top half.

+#### Solved

+- ~~That ugly border on the theme toggle button (it has something to do with overflow hidden ond border-radius on the button itself).~~ Background-clip set to content-box and a small padding seems to do the trick

 ## Author